notdodo/numix-cinnamon-transparent/README.md

 ###### Changelog (since forking date) from [zagortenay333](https://github.com/zagortenay333)
 Update 30.10.2015

-	All fixes for desklets, applets
+    All fixes for desklets, applets.
-	Refactoring some modules
+    Refactoring some modules.
-	Uptaded some modules
+    Uptaded some modules.
-	Added some applets styles
+    Added some applets styles.
-	Gulp compiling and reloading
+    Gulp compiling and reloading.

 Update 29.04.2015